portworx/px-dev/px_commandline.md

 Applications can provision and consume storage through the Docker API.
 Administrators can pre-provision storage and manage through the Portworx or Docker CLI.

-This guide links to, the already very good, Docker documentation for how to manage Docker volumes.
+This guide links to the already very good Docker documentation for how to manage Docker volumes.
 The rest of this guide is dedicated to the Portworx pxctl command line tool.
-The Portworx tools refer to servers managed by Portworx storage as 'nodes'.
+The Portworx tools refer to servers managed by Portworx storage as nodes.
 A separate document will describe the Portworx RESTful API and management portal.

-# PX command line tool: pxctl
+# PX Control Tool: pxctl
-The pxctl command line tool lets you directly provision and manage storage.
+The pxctl tool lets you directly provision and manage storage.
 All operations from pxctl are reflected back into the  containers that use Portworx storage.
-In addition what is exposed in Docker volumes, the pxctl tool:
+In addition to what is exposed in Docker volumes, the pxctl tool:
-* gives access to Portworx storage-specific features (like cloning a running container's storage)
+* Gives access to Portworx storage-specific features (like cloning a running container's storage)
-* shows the connection between containers and their storage volumes, and
+* Shows the connection between containers and their storage volumes
-* let's you control the Portworx storage cluster (such as adding nodes to the cluster).
+* Let you control the Portworx storage cluster (such as adding nodes to the cluster)

 The scope of the pxctl command is global to the cluster.
 Running pxctl from any node within the cluster will therefore show the same global details.
 The tool also identifies details specific to that node.
 All Portworx commands can be shown through running [```pxctl help```](https://github.com/portworx/px-lite/blob/master/px_commandline.md#px-command-line-help).